ShawnMcCool/dev-discussions/index.md

-## Coming Up - A Discussion on Command-Oriented Interfaces!
+## Coming Up - A discussion on DDD tactical design patterns!

-Ross Tuck, Jesse O' Brien, and Shawn McCool will be talking about command-oriented interfaces and more (command bus, etc) this Friday.
+Ross Tuck, Jesse O' Brien, and Shawn McCool will be talking about some design patterns (including command bus, etc) this Friday.
 Come check it out live on [Google Hangouts](https://plus.google.com/events/ccnp38ae1jab80h5h3uhp1811c0)!

 ## About #Dev-Discussions